 Requirements for Participation in Athletics

-NOTE: As each season approaches, you can find information on tryout dates, times and locations by clicking on Announcements & News.
+NOTE: As each season approaches, you can find information on tryout dates, times and locations on Announcements & News.

 Selection of team members is subject to the discretion of the coaching staff.
 Obviously, time, space, facilities, equipment, coaching preference, and other factors will place limitations on maximum team size.
 While every attempt will be made to involve as many student-athletes as possible, the number of interested students may exceed our ability to safely and effectively accommodate them; therefore, a selection process may be necessary.
 Student-athletes are encouraged to refer to the coach for the selection process of a particular sport and for levels of participation offered in that sport.
 While the high school athletic program serves as an arena for the student-athlete to display his/her talent, student-athletes must in turn be willing to assume certain responsibilities.
 In addition to the regular “Rules and Regulations” for students in Simsbury High School, participants are also governed by the Connecticut Interscholastic Athletic Conference (CIAC) policies.

-A. In order to be eligible for interscholastic athletics, students must be enrolled in five (5) units of course work.
+A. In order to be eligible for interscholastic athletics, students must be enrolled in five (5) units of course work and passing four (4) units of course work.

 C. All student-athletes and their parents are required to sign the Simsbury High School Sports Contract which acknowledges their awareness of the required rules and regulations for members of the Simsbury High School athletic teams at the beginning of each sports season.
 Each season’s start date will be the first day of practice or tryouts, as stated by the CIAC.
 As of this date, the Simsbury High School Athletic Contract will be in effect regardless of whether the athlete has started his/her season or signed the athletic contract.
 When a violation of the contract is reported and verified by the coach or the administration, a meeting will be held with the student/athlete, parent/guardian, and an administrator.